rvega1204/Python_cyber_toolkit/README.md

 # Cybersecurity Toolkit

-A comprehensive command-line cybersecurity toolkit that provides various cryptographic and security utilities for file hashing, encryption, and password management.
+A comprehensive command-line cybersecurity toolkit that provides various cryptographic and security utilities for file hashing, encryption, password management, and encoding.

 ## Features